-1.C - Project Management Team Meetings
+1.3 - Project Management Team Meetings

 Throughout the duration of the project, there will be ongoing coordination between Alta's Project Manager and the City's project manager-including email, phone, and written communication to keep City staff up to date on the development of the plan.
-Additionally, Alta will coordinate bi-monthly project management team (PMT) meetings with City staff and other key members of the project team.
+At the onset of the project, Alta will coordinate bi-weekly project management team (PMT) meetings with City staff and other key members of the project team.
+It is anticipated that these meetings will then be held monthly following the launch and first 3 months of the project.
 Alta will prepare agendas and meeting notes for status meetings.
 These meetings will allow for close communication on upcoming tasks and review of deliverables.
-Meetings may be held more frequently when appropriate and necessary.
-The proposed scope of work assumes a 12-month timeline and that these meetings will be held via video conference unless otherwise specified.
+The proposed scope of work assumes a 16-month timeline and that these meetings will be held via video conference unless otherwise specified.

-1.D - Project Management and Oversight
+1.4 - Project Management and Oversight